The Love Train

-The Love Train is the second EP by the American singer-songwriter Meghan Trainor.
+The Love Train is the second extended play (EP) by the American singer-songwriter Meghan Trainor.
 It was released by Epic Records on February 8, 2019.
 All of the material on the EP was produced by Andrew Wells, Chris Gelbuda, Tyler Johnson and Trainor.
 Critics described the lyrics as romantic as they were inspired by Trainor's marriage to Daryl Sabara.

-"All the Ways" was re-released to radio as the lead single of The Love Train on February 11, 2019.
+"All the Ways" was released to radio as the lead single of The Love Train on February 11, 2019.
 Trainor described the EP as a predecessor to her then upcoming third major-label studio album, Treat Myself.
-It peaked at number 10 on the US Digital Albums chart and number 37 on Top Album Sales.
+It peaked at number 10 on the US Digital Albums chart and number 37 on the US Top Album Sales chart.

 Background and composition

 Trainor initially announced that her third major-label studio album, Treat Myself, would be released on August 31, 2018.
 However, it was delayed to January 25, 2019, and removed from iTunes that month.
 On February 4, 2019, Trainor announced the release of an EP, called The Love Train, which she described as a teaser for Treat Myself.
-The Love Train was inspired by Trainor's marriage with Daryl Sabara.
-Epic reissued the EP with three additional tracks on February 12, 2021, with the AJ Mitchell duet version of the track "After You", that was available on her third studio album Treat Myself, and "Throwback Love” and "Goosebumps” from the Target deluxe edition of her second studio album Thank You.
+A dance-pop and R&B EP, The Love Train was inspired by Trainor's marriage with Daryl Sabara.
+Epic reissued the EP with three additional tracks on February 12, 2021, with the AJ Mitchell duet version of the track "After You", that was available on her third studio album Treat Myself, and "Throwback Love" and "Goosebumps" from the Target deluxe edition of her second studio album Thank You (2016).